jax-ml/jax/docs/developer.rst

 Installing ``jaxlib`` with pip ..............................

-If you're only modifying Python portions of JAX, you may be able to install ``jaxlib`` from pip (or a prebuilt wheel).
-You can install with pip by running:
+If you're only modifying Python portions of JAX, we recommend installing ``jaxlib`` from a prebuilt wheel using pip:

 .. code-block:: shell

  pip install jaxlib

+See the `JAX readme <https://github.com/google/jax#installation>`_ for full guidance on pip installation (e.g., for GPU support).

 Building ``jaxlib`` from source ...............................